-Girls who experience climate change-related displacement and migration may also face psychological trauma, even just as a result of awareness of relocation.59 The trauma and stress caused can have further negative effects on girls' psychological and physical health.
-This, in turn, can impact education; for example, some temporarily relocated students exhibited anti-social behaviour while working through traumatic experiences relating to the 2017 hurricanes in the Caribbean.60
+Girls who experience climate change-related displacement and migration may also face psychological trauma, even just as a result of awareness of relocation.
+The trauma and stress caused can have further negative effects on girls' psychological and physical health.
+This, in turn, can impact education; for example, some temporarily relocated students exhibited anti-social behaviour while working through traumatic experiences relating to the 2017 hurricanes in the Caribbean.
+The carried traumatic experiences relating to the 2017 hurricanes in the Caribbean.

 Conversely, education plays a key role in supporting children's mental health.
-For instance, after Hurricane Katrina in the southern United States, a study found that schools could play 'a pivotal role by providing a stable and therapeutic environment for displaced children.'61 Hence, education services can be - and should become - critical spaces to provide informed and inclusive mental health support to mitigate trauma and stress faced by girls on the move.
+For instance, after Hurricane Katrina in the southern United States, a study found that schools could play 'a pivotal role by providing a stable and therapeutic environment for displaced children.'62 Hence, education services can be - and should become - critical spaces to provide informed and inclusive mental health support to mitigate trauma and stress faced by girls on the move.